Point5Foundry/accept-header-service-provider/README.md

 # Accept Header Service Provider

-This serivce provider enables you to easily filter routes based on accept headers.
+This serivce provider enables you to easily filter routes based on accept headers in Silex.

 To use it, simply do the following: